What your $80K salary actually buys here

 The cities people compare most often

-Austin vs Nashville is the most common comparison — both are no-income-tax Sun Belt cities with strong job markets, but they differ on rent, property taxes, crime, and walkability in ways that matter for most households.
+Austin vs Nashville is the most common comparison — both no-income-tax Sun Belt cities with strong job markets, differing on rent, property taxes, crime, and walkability.
 Charlotte vs Raleigh is the most common intrastate comparison.
 Phoenix vs Denver splits on climate but the housing and tax data often surprises people in both directions.
+Other popular two-city comparisons on ZipSage include Dallas vs Houston, Portland vs Seattle, Minneapolis vs Milwaukee, Tampa vs Jacksonville, and Boise vs Salt Lake City.

 Not sure where to start?
 Let ZipSage find your cities.